redxtech/zsh-containers/readme.md

 # zsh-containers

-> zsh-containers is a zsh plugin that provides aliases, completions, and better interoperability between podman and docker commands based on which you have installed.
+> zsh-containers is a zsh plugin that provides aliases and better interoperability between podman and docker commands based on which you have installed.

 ## installing